-

 (she/her)

 I am a coastal geomorphologist and sedimentologist.
 I am interested in landscape dynamics associated with aeolian processes, sea level rise, and large storms in the modern, Holocene, and Late-Pleistocene.
-Past and ongoing research projects have investigated barrier island resilience after hurricanes in NY and TX, characterization of storm washover deposits, and evolution of Pleistocene coastal dunes in The Bahamas.
+Past and ongoing research projects have investigated barrier island resilience after hurricanes in NY and TX, characterization of storm washover deposits, and evolution of Pleistocene-aged coastal dunes in The Bahamas.

 email: Kathleen.Wilson@BC.edu